 - As you continue treating your ingrown nail, you should do your best to use open footwear that doesn’t rub against the affected area, thereby causing greater damage.
 Avoid using tights or closed shoes.

 Read more: How to Naturally Cure Ingrown Toenails

 In addition to the previous steps to treat ingrown toenails correctly, you could also consider trying some of the following home remedies that should help you speed up the recovery process.

 - Onion juice

-Squeeze the juice from one onion and apply it directly to the injured toenail.
+Firstly, squeeze the juice from one onion and apply it directly to the injured toenail.
 Let the juice dry on the nail, and perform this treatment on a regular basis for best results.

-Prepare a saltwater solution and apply it directly to the affected area every night before bed.
+Prepare a saltwater solution and then apply it directly to the affected area every night before bed.
 Wrap your toe after applying the remedy and let it set until the next day.

 Rub a lemon slice directly on the affected area and use a wrap or some gauze to attach it to the nail for a few hours.

 Garlic is known to be a very powerful natural antibiotic which can help you fight off infection (in this case, under the nail) and reduce the swelling caused by ingrown toenails.
 Crush a bit of garlic and then apply it directly to the affected area.

 This essential oil acts as a natural antibiotic, which can help you fight off infection.
 Apply a few drops of tea tree oil directly to the affected area.